 Vehicle information must be entered for each motor vehicle involved in the crash.
 For example, one CISS applicable vehicle is towing another by a non-fixed linkage (rope, chain, etc.).
-Assuming both vehicles are involved in the crash, data are required for both vehicles.
-If the linkage was fixed (see below for "fixed linkage"), only the power unit would be considered in-transport and only one form required.
+Assuming both vehicles are involved in a crash event, data are required for both vehicles.
+If the linkage was fixed (see below for "fixed linkage") only the power unit would be considered in-transport.
+If it is contacted, it would be structured in the case.
+If it is not directly involved in a contact event and its lost cargo is its only involvement, it would be treated as a non-contact vehicle.

 When one motor vehicle is towing another, the number of vehicles depends on the crash circumstances and the type of linkage between the vehicles.
 A fixed linkage is defined as one that has the purpose of keeping the towed unit separated from the power unit by a distance that is essentially constant.
 Included within this definition are cradle linkages where the towed unit has two or more wheels off the ground.
 A non-fixed linkage (such as a rope or a chain) required the towed unit to be manually controlled.
-If the linkage between the units is fixed, consider only the vehicle that is the power (i.e., towing) unit and consider the towed unit as cargo throughout the entire crash sequence, regardless of subsequent events/impacts sustained by the towed unit.
+If the linkage between the units is fixed, consider only the vehicle that is the power/towing unit and consider the towed unit as cargo throughout the entire crash sequence, regardless of subsequent events/impacts sustained by the towed unit.
 In other words, a vehicle towed by a fixed linkage: